- Enjoying Sweden’s first national bicycle route – The Kattegattleden

 Ängelholm – Halmstad is the day with the most climbs, and Falkenburg to Verberg is the most relaxed route of the week.

 We recommend, and provide, hybrid or e-bikes.
-The route is not suitable for a road bike.
+The route is suitable for a gravel bike, if bringing along you‘re own, although not suitable for a road bike.

 Leisure Cycling Grade